IgorWarzocha/Opencode-Roadmap/README.md

 ### `createroadmap`

 Create or extend a project roadmap.
+Requires a feature list and a short spec for each feature.

 ```
-"Create a roadmap for building user auth with login, signup, and password reset"
+"Create a roadmap with features: 1) Auth, 2) Profiles.
+Specs: Auth uses OAuth and must support password reset; Profiles needs avatar uploads and privacy settings"
 ```

-- Features group related work (`"1"`, `"2"`, `"3"`)
+- Features group related work (`"1"`, `"2"`, `"3"`) and include a brief spec
-- Actions are concrete tasks (`"1.01"`, `"1.02"`) within features
+- Actions are markdown task list items (`- [ ] 1.01 ...`) within features
 - New actions always start as `pending`
 - Append-only: existing IDs never change